Last Updated: June 2026

 For the full breakdown of how ETIAS works, see our Complete ETIAS Guide →

-Use the Europe Travel Planner →📚 Related Articles
+Plan the Practical Details →📚 Related Articles

 - ETIAS 2026: Complete Guide — Everything about Europe’s new travel authorization